-About Destiniee
+About Destiniee Jaram

-As a Black, queer, first-generation college graduate, Destiniee Jaram is passionate about covering historically misrepresented & ignored communities through high-quality, accurate reporting.
+As a Black, queer, first-generation college graduate, Jaram is passionate about covering historically misrepresented & ignored communities through high-quality, accurate reporting.

-Jaram is currently following her passions as a health reporter for QCity Metro, a Black publication based in Charlotte, N.C.
 Her goal is to continue reporting on communities that are too often ignored and forgotten in traditional media coverage.

 Past Work

-Destiniee formerly worked as a trending topics reporter for The Times-News, a daily newspaper within USA Today / Gannett Media Co., covering Alamance County, North Carolina from Jan.
+Formerly, she worked as a trending topics reporter for The Times-News, a daily newspaper within USA Today / Gannett Media Co., covering Alamance County, North Carolina from Jan.
 2022 to Dec.
 2022.

 She graduated from the E.W.
 Scripps School of Journalism at Ohio University with a bachelor's degree in journalism and a minor in African-American studies in Dec.
 2021.

-She also had a public relations internship with the Mount Zion Historical Preservation Society, collaborating with the National Endowment for the Arts (NEA) throughout college.
+Jaram had a public relations internship with the Mount Zion Historical Preservation Society, collaborating with the National Endowment for the Arts (NEA) throughout college.
 She has received multiple awards and scholarships from many organizations during her four years at Ohio University.

 Got a story idea?
 Destiniee is always happy to receive a tip.
 Send her an email at destcjaram@gmail.com